 2020 April 8 -- I gave an online presentation at the EGU General Meeting the approach we are using to estimate sediment flux and composition in the Irrawaddy and the Salween Rivers (manuscript in review).
 Instead of a regular poster, I made it a webpage, which takes better advantage of the virtual conference format.

 I was born in Vilnius, Lithuania.
 I obtained my BS in Chemistry at Jacobs University (Bremen, Germany) in 2011.
 I obtained my MS and PhD in Earth Sciences at the University of Southern California (Los Angeles, USA) in 2014 and 2017, respectively, where I worked with Doug Hammond and Josh West on Ge and Si isotope systematics in continental and marine low-temperature environments.
 I am currently at the University of Cambridge (Cambridge, UK), working with Ed Tipper and Mike Bickle on weathering and carbon fluxes of large rivers.
-I am also interested in the interface between science and public policy.
+I am also contributing to efforts in making the geoscience community more diverse and inclusive.
+Finally, I am always interested in the interface between science and public policy.

 Dr. J. Jotautas Baronas